 In Tik-Tok of Oz, Dorothy finds out that Toto can talk, just like all the other animals in the Land of Oz.

-In the Discworld, magic is very much like this.
-Leaked magic from Unseen University causes strange behavior in ants, cockroaches and a dog to become able to talk and understand at a human level (much to said dog's annoyance).
+On the Discworld, magic is very much like this.
+Leaked magic from Unseen University causes strange behavior in ants and cockroaches, makes a dog able to talk and understand at a human level (much to said dog's annoyance), and generates at least two tribes of sentient rats (one mentioned in Guards!
+Guards!, the other in The Amazing Maurice and His Educated Rodents).

 The pets of wizards in the Young Wizards series tend to "become strange", with the most common powers being increased intelligence and the ability to speak.
 Tom and Carl have a dog with super strength and a macaw that can look into the future, while Kit's dog Ponch develops the ability to create new universes.